lukascechovic/watercooling/fittings/README.md

 ![obrázok](https://github.com/lukascechovic/watercooling/assets/12114252/633d5a14-da8f-4478-9ac8-b5561ffab0f7)

 ## Fitting type
 Push on compresion fittings looks like best option however even push in plastic ones, which you get with Mellow blocks, works fine for all types of tubing.
-Concers with plastic ones could be heated chamber and higher temperatures.
+Concerns with plastic ones could be heated chamber and higher temperatures.

 Example of fittings: